 - You will need to incorporate planned snacks throughout the day, with the goal being to avoid going longer than 4 hours without eating.
 This will entail 1-3 snacks per day depending on how long your day is.
 You will be provided with a list of recommended snacks.

 - The first couple months can be considered a trial and error period.
 Some people may come across certain foods that simply do not sit well with them.

 - Staying adequately hydrated is extremely important after surgery.
 You will need to drink a minimum of 64 oz of water per day.

 - Like with food, you will need to take small sips of water throughout the day.
 Do not gulp.
-Straws are not recommended in the early months, as they can result in bringing more air in to the pouch/sleeve.

 After surgery, your registered dietitian will give you specific guidelines on what foods you should eat and what foods you should avoid.
 You will be provided with specific foods lists, recipes, meal ideas, and grocery shopping lists.
 It is critical that you follow the recommendations to minimize the risk for complications, as well as to ensure successful weight loss.
 Your diet will consist of primarily protein, vegetables, and fruit.